 \section{Research Design}

-The research design is influenced substantially by the rare events problem.
-We capitalize on crossover, quasi-experimental principles.
-The study units serve as their own controls.
-Forecasting skill likely is the beneficiary.
-They also provide a foundation for overcoming statistical problems from rare events.

-To begin, any research design in service of forecasts of extreme heat waves must address the question ``compared to what?''
-The obvious answer is compared to ``non-heat waves.''
-But the details can be subtle.
-Summer months in many parts of the world can manifest several very warm days in a row that may be unusual, and when juxtaposed to recent history, may seem extreme.

 Any research design meant to anticipate extreme heat waves must address the question ``compared to what?''
 The obvious answer is compared to ``non-heat waves.''
-We begin with the 2021 Pacific Northwest extreme heat wave affecting parts of the U.S. and Canada.
+We begin with the 2021 Pacific Northwest extreme heat wave that affected parts of the U.S. and Canada.
 During the last four days of June, the Pacific Northwest experienced what many observers called an extreme heat wave.
 Although there are debates over what exactly constitutes an extreme heat wave, this event seems to qualify from almost any informed perspective.
-With so many extant definitions (Perkins, 2015, Barriopedro et al., 2023), and nothing close to a consensus on best practices, we will provisionally operationalize an extreme heat wave as a \emph{single discrete high temperature event over several days under a slowly moving ``heat dome''} (Li et al., 2024).
+With so many extant definitions (Perkins, 2015, Barriopedro et al., 2023), and nothing close to a consensus on best practices, we will provisionally operationalize an extreme heat wave as a \emph{single discrete, unusually high temperature event over several days under a slowly moving ``heat dome''} (Li et al., 2024).
 More details are provided shortly.
 Other formulations certainly are possible, and perhaps even preferable, depending on the policy and/or research questions asked.\footnote { The many possible definitions of a heat wave leads to some clumsy wording.
 The term ``true'' heat wave implies broad definitional agreement.
 The same applies to ``actual'' heat wave.
 The use of ``extreme'' heat wave can be quite vague unless ``extreme'' is defined.
 Even the term ``heat wave'' also can mean that we are using a widely accepted definition.
-We use all four at various times depending on context with the understanding that the definition just provided is what we intend to convey. }
+To reduce stale repetition, we use all four terms at various times depending on context with the understanding that the operationalization just provided is what we intend to convey. }

 Media coverage of the June heat wave by and large was consistent with data from the Community Earth System Model (https://www.cesm.ucar.edu/), which is not employed in the current analysis.
 All relevant June days were confirmed with the PNW AIRS data used in the analyses to follow.
 The same sources were used to identify the absence of extreme heat waves in manner described shortly.